approov/quickstart-ios-objectivec-nsurlsession/README.md

 Get the latest Approov SDK (if you are using Windows then substitute `approov` with `approov.exe` in all cases in this quickstart)
 ```
-$ approov sdk -getLibrary Approov.zip
+$ approov sdk -getLibrary Approov.xcframework
-iOS SDK library 2.4.0(4625) written to Approov.zip
+iOS SDK library 2.6.0(5851) written to Approov.xcframework
-$ unzip approov-sdk.zip
 ```
-In Xcode select `File` and then `Add Files to "ApproovShapes"...` and select the unzipped Approov.framework folder from the previous command:
+In Xcode select `File` and then `Add Files to "ApproovShapes"...` and select the Approov.xcframework folder:

 ![Add Files to ApproovShapes](readme-images/add-files-to-approovshapes.png)

 Make sure the `Copy items if needed` option and the target `ApproovShapes` are selected.
 Once the Approov framework appears in the project structure we have to ensure it is signed and embedded in the ApproovShapes binary.
-To do so, select the target `ApproovShapes` and in the `General` tab scroll to the `Frameworks, Libraries and Embedded Content` section where the `Approov.framework` entry must have `Embed & Sign` selected in the `Embed` column:
+To do so, select the target `ApproovShapes` and in the `General` tab scroll to the `Frameworks, Libraries and Embedded Content` section where the `Approov.xcframework` entry must have `Embed & Sign` selected in the `Embed` column:

 ![Embed & Sign](readme-images/embed-and-sign.png)